jimwins/titi/docs/filters.rst

 It is often desirable to create reusable queries that can be used to extract particular subsets of data without repeating large sections of code.
-Paris allows this by providing a method called ``filter`` which can be chained in queries alongside the existing Idiorm query API.
+Titi Models allow this by providing a method called ``filter`` which can be chained in queries alongside the existing ORM query API.
 The filter method takes the name of a **public static** method on the current Model subclass as an argument.
 The supplied method will be called at the point in the chain where ``filter`` is called, and will be